Hello Fellow CodeNewbies 👋,

 git checkout <future-branch-name>to pull the branch on the remote repo.

 We don't need to create a new branch as in

 git checkout -b <future-branch-name> when we want to pull an existing branch.

-origin repo.
-And if it's founded, git will pull that branch to our local repo.
+origin repo when it can't find that branch.
+And if it's founded, Git will pull that branch to our local repo.

 We want to make sure that we enter the exact branch's name as in the

 - We can make sure in which branch we're currently in.